NifemiCodes/NifemiCodes/README.md

 I am a software developer.
 I create solutions to problems.

--🌱 I’m currently learning c++.
+-👩‍💻 About to publish my first mobile app on the google Play store🥳 -🌱 I’m currently learning c++.
 -🔭 I’m currently working on something.
 -⚡ Fun fact: I'm always working on something.